Rosalind Franklin (rover): Resumed preparations

 In March 2025, the French-German Research Institute of Saint-Louis (ISL) was testing the aerodynamics of the Descent Module by shooting a tiny sensor-equipped model of the capsule from a gun at speeds ranged from 1,800 to 4,300 km/h.
 On 7 July 2025, ESA has retested the parachutes by dropping a dummy Descent Module from a stratospheric helium balloon launched from Esrange.
 This was needed for recertification of the system after the restart of the mission preparations.
 In early August 2025, ArianeGroup has receives a heat shield mock-up from Loiretech to be used for the initial qualification of the Descent Module heat shield.

-In October 2025, the Polish company Astronika demonstrated the deployment of the landing platform's ramps.
+In October 2025, the Polish company Astronika demonstrated the deployment of the landing platform's ramps and the Welsh Aberystwyth University delivered a test model of the ENFYS infrared spectrometer, replacing the cancelled Russian ISEM, for installation on the rover's Ground Test Model in Turin, Italy.
+In early December 2025, Loiretech delivered a full-scale mock-up of the rear heat shield structure of the Descent Module to ArianeGroup's facilities in Saint-Médard-en-Jalles.

+In late 2025, NASA confirmed that it still planned to provide all previously agreed elements of the mission (launch vehicle, radioisotope heater, braking engine, and one science instrument) despite the budget uncertainty in the US.
+At the November 2025 ministerial council in Bremen, ESA member states confirmed all necessary funding for continuation of the ExoMars programme including the Rosalind Franklin rover, although the overall Human and Robotic Exploration programme received lower than expected funding.
+In December 2025, Thales Alenia Space and Airbus started performing drop tests with a full-scale model of the landing platform in Turin, Italy in order to verify the performance of the platform's landing legs and touchdown sensors.